Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 During this Quickstart you will accomplish the following things:

 * Load Parquet data to Snowflake using schema inference
-* Setup access to Snowflake Martketplace data
+* Setup access to Snowflake Marketplace data
 * Create a Python UDF to convert temperature
-* Create a data engineering pipeline with Python stored procedures to icrementally process data
+* Create a data engineering pipeline with Python stored procedures to incrementally process data
 * Orchestrate the pipelines with tasks
 * Monitor the pipelines with Snowsight
 * Deploy the Snowpark Python stored procedures via a CI/CD pipeline